alfredkam/yakojs/doc.md

 ```

 ######obj.append(obj)
-Appends a svg obj as a children of another svg object
+Appends a svg obj as a children of another svg object and permits method chaining
 ```javascript
 // example
 var parentObj = svg.create("g");